-Perceived exertion is assessed by use of either a 0-to-10 or 6-to-20 chart to rate the feelings caused by your exertion.
-For example, using the 0-to-10 scale, quietly sitting in a chair would have a rating of 0.
+Perceived exertion is assessed by use of a 0-to-10 chart to rate the feelings caused by your exertion.
+For example, guietly sitting in a chair would have a rating of 0.
 Adding a gentle waving of your arms might increase the effort rating to 0.5.
 Walking at a pace that you feel is moderate would be given a rating of 3.
 Remember, the rating of your exertion should be completely independent of the pace you think you are walking; it is dependent solely on the feelings caused by the exertion.
 Increase the pace to a run and add a hill and you could work your way up to a 10 on the scale.

-On the 0-to-10 scale, the recommended RPE range for most people is usually between 3 (moderate) and 5 (strong).
+The recommended RPE range for most people is usually between 3 (moderate) and 5 (strong).

-Who uses RPE?
+WHO USES RPE?

-Regardless of fitness or training, anyone

-can use perceived exertion to effectively gauge exercise intensity.

-Whether you are new to aerobic exercise or a fitness enthusiast, use the RPE scale to become familiar with your perception and description of exercise effort.
-Your exercise sessions will be more effective and more enjoyable.
+Regardless of fitness or training, anyone can use perceived exertion to effectively gauge exercise intensity.
+Whether you are new to aerobic exercise, or a fitness enthusiast, use the RPE scale to become familiar with your perception and description of exercise effort.
+Using RPE, your exercise sessions will be more effective and more enjoyable.